-USAF installations occasionally have sites that are contaminated with hazardous substances because of chemical leaks, spills, or prior disposal practices.
-Identification, investigation, and cleanup of these contaminants on active USAF and Base Realignment and Closure (BRAC) installations falls under the jurisdiction of the DODs Environmental Restoration Program (ERP).
-Site Remediation is a transitory source and, therefore, not included in stationary source AEIs or PTE calculations.
+DAF installations occasionally have sites that are contaminated with hazardous substances because of chemical leaks, spills, or prior disposal practices.
+Identification, investigation, and cleanup of these contaminants on active DAF and Base Realignment and Closure (BRAC) installations falls under the jurisdiction of the DODs Environmental Restoration Program (ERP).